Arcana Studio: Overview

 In 2016, Howard Lovecraft and the Frozen Kingdom was released, the first in the three part series.
 It is based on the works of H.P.
 Lovecraft and the graphic novel created by Bruce Brown.
 The film features the voices of Christopher Plummer, Jane Curtin, Ron Perlman and Doug Bradley.
-The film won the Official Selection and the Best in Category Sci-Fi title at the Hot Springs International Horror Film Festival 16'.
+The film won the Official Selection and the Best in Category Sci-Fi title at the 2016 Hot Springs International Horror Film Festival.

-Its sequel, Howard Lovecraft and the Undersea Kingdom was released the next year in 2017.
+Its sequel, Howard Lovecraft and the Undersea Kingdom, was released in 2017.
 Mark Hamill joined the cast as Dr. Henry Armitage.
-Howard Lovecraft and the Undersea Kingdom took home the Best of the Festival Sci-Fi title at Hot Springs International Horror Film Festival 17', as well as an Official Selection at FEARNYC and a Best Director win.
+Howard Lovecraft and the Undersea Kingdom took home the Best of the Festival Sci-Fi title at the 2017 Hot Springs International Horror Film Festival, as well as an Official Selection at FEARNYC and a Best Director win.

-The final film in the trilogy, Howard Lovecraft and the Kingdom of Madness was released in 2018, with both Mark Hamill and Christopher Plummer reprising their roles, and Finn Wolfhard joining the cast.
-The film was an Official Selection at the 2018 H.P.
-Lovecraft Film Festival and won the Grand Jury Prize (Feature) at 2018's Epic ACG Fest.

-The Steam Engines of Oz, which started out as a Free Comic Book Day Issue, went on to be published as a complete graphic novel.
-With support of steampunk fans and backers on Kickstarter, The Steam Engines of Oz was successfully funded and was released in 2018, starring Julianne Hough, Matthew Kevin Anderson, Ashleigh Ball, Elijah Dhavvan and Geoff Gustafson.

-The Legend of Hallowaiian had its "orange carpet" premiere in L.A. on September 22, 2018, and on DirecTV on the 18th.
+The Legend of Hallowaiian had its "orange carpet" premiere in Los Angeles on September 22, 2018, and on DirecTV on the 18th.
 The film stars Vanessa Williams, Mark Hamill and Noah Schnapp.

-Arcana's most recent film, Go Fish was released by Lionsgate in late 2019, and stars Mark Hamill, Kathleen Barr and Asia Mattu.
-The film won Best Animated Feature at the Xin Guang awards in China.

-Upcoming productions include Panda vs. Aliens and Heroes of the Golden Masks, which is set to star Christopher Plummer, Ron Perlman, Patton Oswalt and Osric Chau.